Our Welfare Officer is Sarah Cattley:

 Speech Bubbles was developed by theatre artists working with Southwark Pupil Development Centres, Speech and Language Therapists and schools.
 The approach encourages children to tell, act out and reflect on their own stories.
 Speech Bubbles practitioners use a thoroughly proven structure and their expert knowledge of whole body communication to promote children’s communication, confidence and wellbeing.
 Speech Bubbles sessions are a different kind of experience to a clinical intervention, practitioners work to create a space which is safe, playful and fun.

-We are hoping to work with volunteers from Headway, the brain injury charity to restore the allotment and polytunnel area to full bloom.
+We are hoping to work with volunteers from the area to restore the allotment and polytunnel area to full bloom.
 We are hopeful that this will lead to gardening opportunities for all and prove to have a therapeutic benefit.
 As Monty Don the gardener said recently ‘I would argue that there is no other activity available to so many people that sustains as much good health, as gardening.’